tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/integrate-vega-elasticsearch.rst

 our index has been updated and our module should reload.

-This just requires we modify our state name. and we will also remove our previous graph drawing and state setting calls from the effect, as well as the stringified response from the JSX returned:
+This just requires we modify our state name. and we will also remove our previous graph drawing and state setting calls from the effect, as well as the stringified response from App's JSX returned:

 .. code:: JSX
    :force: